Demolition Man (film): Filming

 General Motors provided the production team with 18 concept vehicles, including the Ultralite.
 More than 20 fiberglass replicas of the Ultralite were produced to portray civilian and SAPD patrol vehicles in the film.
 After filming had completed, the remaining Ultralites were returned to Michigan as part of GM's concept vehicle fleet.

+Brambilla did not want the cryogenic freezing to resemble gently falling asleep and instead wanted it to seem violent and scary.
+To achieve the effect Stallone stood in a clear plastic tank filled at first with glycerin, a thick viscous clear fluid.
+Later shots used water and Stallone had to hold his breath and try to pose underwater.
+Computer graphics were used to add the flash that quick-freezes Spartan.
+A dummy encased in clear plastic was built to represent the frozen version of Spartan.
+Stallone insisted that the model be anatomically complete.
+Later duplicates were made and were put on display in Planet Hollywood restaurants.

-The City of L.A. allowed the filmmakers to use and demolish an old Department of Water & Power building in downtown Los Angeles.
+The City of Los Angeles allowed the filmmakers to use and demolish an old Department of Water & Power building in Downtown Los Angeles.
 This enabled them to have more control over the explosion, instead of having to cut straight to the building being gone and rubble as they had been forced to do with other projects.
 "We actually created a crater in the middle of the building.
 And have the explosion and rubble more designed, so to speak.
 It's fun to do that, because those big pyrotechnics always look great", Silver noted.

+The Los Angeles Convention Center was used as the exterior of the Cocteau Center.

-The film suffered repeated delays, and the original 72-day production schedule ran to 112 days.
+The film suffered repeated delays and the original 72-day production schedule ran to 112 days.
 Stallone was out for a week due to injury.
 Heavy rains in Los Angeles delayed filming.
 A soundstage was also damaged in a fire.
-The production went through five assistant directors, and many crew had to leave to work on other projects.
+The production went through five assistant directors and many crew had to leave to work on other projects.
 Insiders at Warner Bros. were critical of Silver for hiring a director without previous feature film experience.
 Silver rejected this view, saying, "Marco's done a brilliant job.
 We're over-schedule because this is a very hard movie to make, not because Marco is inexperienced."